 Alcohol passes to the child through the breast milk.
 Excessive alcohol intakes can affect an infant's sleep patterns, growth, and development.

-Although the amount of alcohol a person ingests from liquid NyQuil may be small, the Centers for Disease Control and Prevention (CDC) recommend that breastfeeding mothers avoid alcohol.
+Although the amount of alcohol a person ingests from liquid NyQuil may be small, the

 People who do consume alcohol or take liquid NyQuil should wait at least 2 hours after a single serving before breastfeeding.
 If they drink more alcohol, they should wait for longer before feeding their baby.